-VolResource aims to make it quick and easy to get to useful information on anything to do with running a voluntary organisation (whether a community group, charity or other non-profit body).
+VolResource aims to make it quick and easy to find useful information on anything to do with running a voluntary organisation (whether a community group, charity or other non-profit body), across the UK.

 To find what you want

 … in the wide range of material specifically compiled for voluntary organisations, there are two main options – the navigation menu above and an annotated Articles Index (Table of Contents).
 There is also a Simple Site Map, with a couple of other options.
 Note: not all sample documents appear on the main menu.

 Alternatively, the site search box is top right *.
 Almost all articles will have suggestions for connected (tagged) content at the end, just after the sharing buttons.
 Further help is on the About page.

 For a bit of an introduction to the purpose and approach of this site, see Background to the sector and effective organisations.
 If lost for where to start, how about key sector information sites page?